The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 It’s your money and your life.
 It’s up to you.

-And, if you’ve read this entire article on how to buy a franchise, and have utilized all the things I’ve suggested, you’re way ahead of most people.
+And, if you’ve read this entire article on how to buy a franchise, and have utilized all the things I’ve suggested, you’re way ahead of most people buying a franchise these days.

 People like you.